Free Professional Foundation Inspection in Houston

 If you are starting to notice signs that your home foundation might be settling, cracking or moving, a free foundation inspection is key in making sure you know exactly what your home is experiencing.
-At AAA Foundation, our Foundation Repair inspectors are Certified Foundation Repair Specialists and have the highest level of training and expertise when it comes to identifying any type of home foundation problems.
+At AAA Foundation, our foundation repair inspectors are certified and have the highest level of training and expertise when it comes to identifying any type of home foundation problems.

 What is Involved in a Houston Foundation Inspection

 It is very important to find out exactly what a house foundation inspection involves.
 Regardless of the area you live in surrounding Houston, you want to ensure that you bring in certified foundation professionals to do your inspection.

 Almost all companies that you select should provide a free foundation inspection and repair estimate after they review your homes structure.
 Typically you will contact your foundation inspection company and set up a time for a review of your foundation to be completed.
 The day of the appointment, you will get a phone call from your inspector to confirm the appointment time.
 The foundation specialist will then review the interior and exterior of your home for any signs of foundation movement.
 The inspector will take elevations of the interior floor of the entire home and document those measurements.
 They will also evaluate the exterior for any cracking and note those as well.

 What Takes Place During the Foundation Inspection Process?